Art-Sells/infrastructure/Readme.md

 ## Ethereum Combinatorial Auction Rate Exchange

-#### Ecare is the infrastructure created to house an ecosystem to lift storytellers out of poverty.
+#### Ecare was the infrastructure created to house an ecosystem to lift storytellers out of poverty.

 ### Motivation: